El VO2 max: maximum oxygen consumption, is the maximum volume of oxygen that the body is able to metabolize per unit of time.

 But in this article we will take a look at 3 different tests of indirect methods that will allow you to calculate it

-One of the simpler and more reliable tests to estimate our VO2 max is through the Zooper Test.
+One of the simpler and more reliable tests To estimate our VO2 max is through the Cooper Test.
+This method is especially useful if you are looking for calculate your VO2max in a fast and effective way

 A maximum test of 12 minutes should be performed, where the subject should try to travel as far as possible during those 12 minutes.
 The terrain must be level and there must be no obstacles so that the results are not distorted by these conditions.